taco-bro/academic-website/content/publication/W_Liang_WorkingPaper/index.md

 commentable: true
 ---

-This work is a further investigation of my [previous paper](/publication/W_Liang_ASPACC2025Conference/).
+This work is a further investigation of my [previous conference paper](/presentations/W_Liang_ASPACC2025Conference/).

 <!-- {{% callout note %}}
 Click the *Cite* button above to demo the feature to enable visitors to import publication metadata into their reference management software.